-respect to third parties, without prejudice to the obligations of public law to which they are
+shall be on the basis of confidentiality with respect to third parties, without prejudice to the obligations of public law to which they are without prejudice to the obligations of public law to which the agents are subject to.

 16.7.
 The Beneficiary(ies) shall keep all records, accounting and supporting documents related to this Contract for five years following the payment of the balance and for three years in case of grants not exceeding EUR 60 000, and in any case until any on-going audit, verification, appeal, litigation or pursuit of claim has been disposed of.